official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 Council on 23 October 2002.

-699. The US/UK draft resolution was presented to the full Security Council on 23 October.237
+699. The US/UK draft resolution was presented to the full Security Council on 23 October.[^237]

-700. Delegations were invited to refer the text, “which remained a working document”, to capitals.238
+700. Delegations were invited to refer the text, “which remained a working document”, to capitals.[^238]

-701. The key changes to the text agreed by the US and UK at the end of September are set out in the Box below.239
+701. The key changes to the text agreed by the US and UK at the end of September are set out in the Box below.[^239]

-236 Letter Rycroft to McDonald, 23 October 2002, ‘Iraq: Prime Minister’s Conversation with President Bush, 23 October’.
+[^236]: Letter Rycroft to McDonald, 23 October 2002, ‘Iraq: Prime Minister’s Conversation with President Bush, 23 October’.
-237 Telegram 2031 UKMIS New York to FCO London, 23 October 2002, ‘Iraq: Draft Resolution of 23 October’.
+[^237]: Telegram 2031 UKMIS New York to FCO London, 23 October 2002, ‘Iraq: Draft Resolution
-238 Telegram 2030 UKMIS New York to FCO London, 23 October 2002, ‘Iraq: UK/US Text Presented
+[^238]: Telegram 2030 UKMIS New York to FCO London, 23 October 2002, ‘Iraq: UK/US Text Presented
-to the Security Council’.
-239 Telegram 2031 UKMIS New York to FCO London, 23 October 2002, ‘Iraq: Draft Resolution of 23 October’.
+[^239]: Telegram 2031 UKMIS New York to FCO London, 23 October 2002, ‘Iraq: Draft Resolution

 323